AInora

 Here is what makes mental health practices uniquely challenging for phone management:

 A generic answering service does not understand these nuances.
-A human receptionist might, but hiring one full-time costs 35,000-50,000 dollars per year - more than many solo practitioners or small group practices can justify.
+A human receptionist might, but the work is costly to staff full time.
+The US Bureau of Labor Statistics reports a median receptionist wage of 17.90 dollars per hour (about 37,200 dollars per year) in May 2024, before benefits, training, and turnover, and that base alone is more than many solo practitioners or 2 to 4 therapist clinics can justify.
 AI bridges this gap.

 The intake call is the most critical touchpoint in a therapy practice.
 It determines whether a potential client becomes an actual client.
 AI handles these calls differently than it would for a dental clinic or a restaurant.